risk-first/website/docs/bets/Debugging-Bets.md

 Also, I am super-lazy.
 I'm always trying to rule of out the hypotheses with the least effort.
 Usually, that means lashing together some arrangement of stuff just so see what happens (like the switching identities stuff above).
 If testing a hypothesis starts to look onerous, I'll try and find some clever trick to reduce that effort.

 Perhaps you have a different process?
 Is there another one?
 I'd really like to know about it if so.
 Please join the GitHub Risk-First team and tell me about it!

-## Coming Soon...

-In the next (currently unwritten) article, we'll bring this home by looking at testing, and look at the similarities across all of these different practices.